If you follow any athlete on social media, you will find that they use different nutrition, gels, bars, powder that mixes with water.

 People who start running for weight-loss often do this mistake.
 They go for a run and run too hard during their easy days and too easy during their performance days (if they even have this variety in the first place).

-Then, after the run, they are hungry and eat even more than they burnt.
+After the run they are hungry and eat even more than they burnt.
 It is not rare to see people who train for marathons actually gain weight!

-I noticed that this especially applies when people run on empty stomach in the morning, or when they do a long run without nutrition because they feel like they can’t eat during the run.
+I noticed this especially applies when people run on empty stomach in the morning, or when they do a long run without nutrition because they feel like they can’t eat before nor during the run.

 For your easy runs, slow down.
 You will train your body to burn more fat during the activity.
 It can adequately fuel your long-runs if you don’t go too hard.

 But for harder workouts and races, I advise you to train your gut to handle gels, energy bars and water.
 It will prevent post-exercise cravings and provide you with energy for your workouts.

 Not everybody is the same and some people need more gut training than the other.
 Neither can everybody intake the same amount of food and you might need some time to find how much and what type of energy you can handle.

 Nicole, who trains for marathon might do her run first thing in the morning.
 If the run is below 60 minutes, she might want to grab a bottle of water and maybe an energy gel on the side or a banana or any other fruit.